apache/apisix-dashboard/compose/README.md

 ![login](pics/grafana_1.png)

-click `Apache Apisix` dashboard, and you can see the page as follow
+click `Apache APISIX` dashboard, and you can see the page as follow

 ![login](pics/grafana_2.png)

-click the button `shard dashboard` on the right of `Apache Apisix`
+click the button `shard dashboard` on the right of `Apache APISIX`

 ![login](pics/grafana_3.png)